Dog Bites & Animal Attacks

 - The animal was handled carelessly.
 Negligence can be shown if the animal was able to escape its confines through an inadequate fence or tether, or was permitted to roam freely while under the owner or handler’s control.

-Our client was a 13 year old boy who was attacked by a Rottweiler and a Pit Bull while he was raking leaves for a neighbor.
-The dogs dug a hole under the fence of the backyard where they were enclosed and escaped.
-Our client was able to flee from the animals when they approached him aggressively, but they caught up to him at the front door of his residence which was locked.
+Our client was a 13-year-old boy who was attacked by a Rottweiler and a Pit Bull while he was raking leaves for a neighbor.
+The dogs dug a hole under the backyard fence where they were enclosed and escaped.
+Our client was able to flee from the animals when they approached him aggressively, but they caught up to him at the front door of his residence, which was locked.
 Fortunately, his mother was home and heard the commotion of the attack.
 She was able to hit the dogs with a metal doorstop until they released her son and left.
-In the attack our client was left with numerous scratches and puncture wounds on his hands, legs and feet.
-Notably, our investigation was able to determine that the dogs at issue had previously attacked another person and the owner was cited in the past for failure to keep the dogs secured in his yard.
+In the attack, our client was left with numerous scratches and puncture wounds on his hands, legs, and feet.
+Notably, our investigation was able to determine that the dogs at issue had previously attacked another person, and the owner was cited in the past for failure to keep the dogs secured in his yard.

 The total medical bills were $10,625.75 with a future cost of $5,420.00 should the client wish to have a scar revision surgery to correct the puncture marks on his hands and feet.
-Burrow & Associates was able to secure a settlement in the amount of $200,000.00 which is the largest reported recovery for a dog bite case which did not involve death, dismemberment or major surgery and is the 10th highest dog bite recovery overall in Georgia history.
+The Georgia dog bite attorneys at Burrow & Associates were able to secure a settlement of $200,000.00, which is the largest reported recovery for a dog bite case that did not involve death, dismemberment or major surgery and is the 10th highest dog bite recovery overall in Georgia history.

 If you’ve been bitten, attacked, or mauled by an animal, you need to begin the healing process as soon as possible.
-In order to adequately prepare your case and prove your eligibility for compensation, being represented by a knowledgeable dog bite attorney is crucial.
-If you believe you have a dog bite case, please contact a personal injury attorney today for a free consultation or call us at (678)-323-2394.
+To adequately prepare your case and prove your eligibility for compensation, being represented by a knowledgeable Georgia dog bite attorney is crucial.